merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Importing taxonomy for genes

 Anvi'o can work with gene-level taxonomic annotations, but gene-level taxonomy is not useful for anything beyond occasional help with manual binning.
-Once gene-level taxonomy is added into the contigs database, anvi'o will determine the taxonomy of each contig based on the taxonomic affiliation of genes they describe, and display them in the interface whenever possible.
+Once gene-level taxonomy is added into the {% include ARTIFACT name="contigs-db" text="contigs database" %}, anvi'o will determine the taxonomy of each contig based on the taxonomic affiliation of genes they describe, and display them in the interface whenever possible.

-Centrifuge ([code](https://github.com/infphilo/centrifuge){:target="_blank"}, [pre-print](http://biorxiv.org/content/early/2016/05/25/054965.article-info){:target="_blank"}) is [one of the options]({% post_url anvio/2016-06-18-importing-taxonomy %}#centrifuge-output){:target="_blank"} to [import taxonomic annotations]({% post_url anvio/2016-06-18-importing-taxonomy %}){:target="_blank"} into an anvi'o contigs database.
+Centrifuge ([code](https://github.com/infphilo/centrifuge){:target="_blank"}, [pre-print](http://biorxiv.org/content/early/2016/05/25/054965.article-info){:target="_blank"}) is [one of the options]({% post_url anvio/2016-06-18-importing-taxonomy %}#centrifuge-output){:target="_blank"} to [import taxonomic annotations]({% post_url anvio/2016-06-18-importing-taxonomy %}){:target="_blank"} into an anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %}.
 Centrifuge files for the IGD are already in the directory `additional-files/centrifuge-files`.

-If you import these files into the contigs database the following way,
+If you import these files into the {% include ARTIFACT name="contigs-db" text="contigs database" %} the following way,

 ``` bash
 anvi-import-taxonomy-for-genes -c CONTIGS.db \